lklint/azure-serverless-workshop/3. Logic Apps/Creating a Logic App.md

 ## Bonus Task

-Now that you have been through the whole thing in the Azure Portal, I should probably tell you that you can use Visual Studio code with Logic Apps too.
+Now that you have been through the whole thing in the Azure Portal, I should probably tell you that you can use Visual Studio Code with Logic Apps too.

 In VS Code, install the extension *Azure Logic Apps (Consumption)*.
 If you haven't already, also install the *Azure Account* extension, so you can access your Azure account through VS Code.